shigeyukey/shige-addons-wiki/src/quick-change-deck.md

 ### Note

 * Filtered decks are not supported.
-* Older versions of Anki are not supported.
 * I recommend to check if change deck is working fine before using it.
 * There is no function to save the original deck before changing decks (except undo), so if you want to restore cards to their original deck later, I recommend saving the deck name with a tag beforehand.
+* Older versions of Anki are not supported yet.
+If it doesn't work, please send me a request and send me your Anki version.

 ### Change log